 After independence, the town’s name was changed to Banjul in 1973.
 In 1994, Banjul was the scene of a bloodless military coup d’état in which President Dawda Jawara was overthrown and replaced by Yahya Jammeh.
 To commemorate this event, Arch 22 was built as an entrance portal to the capital.
 The gate is 35 metres tall and stands at the centre of an open square.
 It houses a textile museum.

 Economy.
 Banjul is the country’s economic and administrative centre and includes the Central Bank of the Gambia.
-Peanut processing is the country’s principal industry, but beeswax, palm wood, palm oil, and skins and hides are also shipped from the port of Banjul.
+Peanut processing is the country’s principal industry, but beeswax, palm wood, palm oil, skins and hides are also shipped from the port of Banjul.

 Transport.
-The primary method reaching the city by land is by roadway.
+The primary method of reaching the city by land is by roadway.
 A highway connects Banjul to Serrekunda which crosses the Denton Bridge, however ferries provide another mode of transportation.
 As of May 2014, ferries sail regularly from Banjul across the Gambia River to Barra.
 The city is served by the Banjul International Airport.
-Banjul is on the Trans–West African Coastal Highway connecting it to Dakar and Bissau.
+Banjul is on the Trans-West African Coastal Highway connecting it to Dakar and Bissau.

 Cathedral of Our Lady of the Assumption.
-A Catholic cathedral in a country with 95% Mulims, it was not open.
+A Catholic cathedral in a country with 95% Mulims, was not open.
 Stained glass windows.

 Walk by the football stadium and the Anglican church.